Glion Dolly Foldable Review

 Conclusion

-While other electric scooters in this review outperform the Glion Foldable Dolly In individual categories such as ride and braking, few do better at addressing the portability needs of modern commuters.
+While other electric scooters in this review outperform the Glion Foldable Dolly in individual categories such as ride and braking, few do better at addressing the portability needs of modern commuters.
 However, if commuting isn't your primary reason that you're looking for a scooter, then the Glion's strengths may not outweigh its weaknesses.